THE BEST CYCLING KIT FOR PERFORMANCE AND VALUE

 No, I haven’t ridden all the brands or models.
 That quest continues, but I think I’ve covered many of the best performing and best value ones that most of you can get no matter where you live.

-For this post, I’ve added reviews new pieces of cycling kit I’ve worn this spring and summer to those I’ve written about before that are still featured in the lines of leading companies.
-All told, there are a couple dozen cycling jerseys or bib shorts and a few other accessories you can read about in my detailed reviews and compare using my rating charts below.
+For this post, I’ve added reviews of new pieces of cycling kit I’ve worn this spring and summer to those I’ve written about before that are still featured in the lines of leading companies.
+All told, there are a couple of dozen cycling jerseys or bib shorts and a few other accessories you can read about in my detailed reviews and compare using my rating charts below.

 This collection will give you some options to choose from whether you are looking for great performance or good value for long endurance rides or faster group rides or races.

 WHAT YOU NEED TO KNOW ABOUT CYCLING KIT

 Click on any red statement below to go directly to that part of the post.
 Click the back arrow to return to this list.

 HOW I SELECT AND TEST CYCLING KIT

 Cycling clothing, like a lot of other cycling gear, can be highly technical, style-focused and over-hyped.
 My approach for this and other cycling kit reviews – apparel, shoes, helmets you can see here – is to find and order top-performing and great value cycling kit from brands that have solid reputations for quality and customer satisfaction, and are widely available at competitively priced stores.

 For this review, I looked for combinations of the best cycling jerseys and best cycling bibs from a single brand that coordinates well.

 “Best” means either best performing or best value.
 The best performing cycling kit is often the kit you’ll want to pull out for those big rides where you want to put it all together.
 The best value cycling kit also has to have good, if not the best, performance for enthusiasts like us who might ride that kit a couple of times a week for training or group rides and don’t want the kit to detract from our performance.